hydephp/develop/docs/creating-content/documentation-pages.md

 #### Using subdirectories

-Since [v0.52.0-beta](https://github.com/hydephp/develop/releases/tag/v0.52.0-beta), you can also automatically group your documentation pages by placing source files in sub-directories.
+You can also automatically group your documentation pages by placing source files in sub-directories.

 For example, putting a Markdown file in `_docs/getting-started/`, is equivalent to adding the same front matter in the step above.